What is Heart Failure?

 What Are the Typical Outcomes?

 Living with a chronic condition like heart failure can be challenging, but following your doctor’s orders and living a healthful lifestyle will help you enjoy life.
-Erlanger's Advanced Heart Failure Clinic can greatly increase quality of life for patients with a heart failure diagnosis.
+Erlanger offers a range of options that can greatly increase quality of life for patients with a heart failure diagnosis.

 Can I Prevent Heart Failure?